-As at December 31, 2020, 2,640 (December 31, 2019 - 7,920) ounces of gold were deliverable under the Gold Loan, all classified as current (December 31, 2019 5,280 classified as current and 2,640 classified as non-current).
+In June 2021, the 7,920 ounces were delivered and nil (December 31, 2020 - 2,640) ounces of gold remained to be delivered.
 Under the zero-cost collar price protection program, during the twelve-month period ended December 31, 2020, Auramet exercised 19,800 ounces of calls and the Company delivered the ounces to Auramet for proceeds at an average call strike price of AUD\$2,333 per ounce of gold.
+During the twelve-month period ended December 2021, 12,100 ounces of Call Options were delivered to Auramet at an average call strike price of AUD\$2,349 per ounce of gold and 3,100 Call Options expired (December 31, 2020 - 4,800).

-The Gold Loan is secured by a first priority security interest over all of the assets, with certain exclusions, of the Company's wholly-owned subsidiary, Billabong Gold Pty Ltd. ("Billabong"), an assignment over all pertinent mining leases and a Guarantee from the Company, which is secured by a pledge of its shares of Billabong.
+The Gold Loan, which included the Call Options, was secured by a first priority security interest over all of Billabong's assets, with certain exclusions, an assignment over all pertinent mining leases and a Guarantee from the Company, which was secured by a pledge of its shares of Billabong.